unicef/publicgoods-toolkit/policy.md

 * Use only well-known open source or open content licenses.

-  When publishing a DPG, you should always publish it under a well-known and widely-used existing license.
+  When publishing a DPG, you should always publish it under one of the well-known and widely-used existing licenses as defined in the [Digital Public Good Standard](https://digitalpublicgoods.net/standard/).
 Never make up your own
   license: even if you have excellent lawyers draft it, no one else will be familiar with your new license, and thus others' ability to use your DPG will be impeded by an unnecessary extra burden of